pchaudhari23/Software_Notes/8. Artificial Intelligence/Topics/Azure AI/AI 102 exam guide.md

 **Implement knowledge mining and information extraction solutions (15–20%)**

-1. Implement an Azure AI Search solution
+1. Implement an Azure AI Search solution:

    - Provision an Azure AI Search resource, create an index, and define a skillset
    - Create data sources and indexers